Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Duration: 10 minutes.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You call upon the power of the storm giants.
 Lightning flashes and thunder booms as you grow to Huge size.
-As a free action for the duration of the transformation, you can conjure a lightning bolt into your hand as a melee weapon you are proficient in.
+At any time during the duration of the transformation, you can conjure a lightning bolt into your hand as a melee weapon you are proficient in.
 It has the thrown (60/180) property, and its damage dice is 6d8 lightning damage.
 Your Strength score becomes 23 for the duration of this transformation, if it is not already higher.

 #### Thunderous Destruction